-W.C.
-Miller's Parent Advisory Council meets monthly with the principal to discuss issues and offer advice to the school on matters important to the education of our students.
+When there is a group of interested parents, W.C.
+Miller establishes a Parent Advisory Council that meets regularly with the principal to discuss issues and offer advice to the school on matters important to the education of our students.
 The council has taken an active role in fundraising, special events organization, and policy review.
 Parents are invited and encouraged to participate in this council.
 Please contact the school for more information.